joshbegley/nyt-latest/README.md

 `He went on to appear in movies and other TV shows and to work as a television executive, but the role of Dobie would dog him for decades.`\
 https://nytimes.com/2022/01/09/obituaries/dwayne-hickman-dead.html?searchResultPosition=3

-**31 Seriously Hurt in Bronx Apartment Building Fire, Officials Say**\
+**32 Seriously Hurt in Bronx Apartment Building Fire, Officials Say**\
-`Up to 200 firefighters responded to the fire in the Tremont section, the Fire Department said.`\
+`Officials expect there will be fatalities, the fire commissioner said, but it was unclear how many.
+Smoke in the building from the fire was “unprecedented,” he said.`\
 https://nytimes.com/2022/01/09/nyregion/bronx-fire-apartment-building.html?searchResultPosition=4

 **U.S. flight cancellations continue into the weekend.**\